FeBD8/Pizza-Delivery/README.md

 # Pizza-Delivery

 *Software Engineering course project at University of Pavia
-Developed in collaboration with: @fecchioandrea, @matteogobbo01, @FrancescoMusitano and @FeBD8*
+Developed in collaboration with: @fecchioandrea, @matteogobbo01, @FrancescoMusitano and @Riccardo Zanaboni*

 ## General Overview
 Implementation of a software for the management of orders and deliveries of a pizzeria.